cansincomert/swe573/README.md

-# SWE 573
-# SW Development Practice
+# SWE 573 - SW Development Practice

 Professor: Suzan Üsküdarlı
+Topic: TBD
 This project is developed for a course at Bogazici University.

 ## Software project lifecycle can be found as below: